-Michael Cavanaugh, CFO of Comcast, told investors during the earnings call that the cable MSO is also seeing uptick in Ethernet and cloud-based voice services.
+Michael Cavanagh, CFO of Comcast, told investors during the earnings call that the cable MSO is also seeing uptick in Ethernet and cloud-based voice services.

-“We increased revenue for business customer relationships by 4%, which reflects good momentum in our Ethernet and advanced voice services,” Cavanaugh said during the earnings call, according to a Seeking Alpha transcript.
+“We increased revenue for business customer relationships by 4%, which reflects good momentum in our Ethernet and advanced voice services,” Cavanagh said during the earnings call, according to a Seeking Alpha transcript.